 Everyday, I get more and more amazed at how powerful the mind is.
-It is crazy but yet so fun how when you start to believe, magic does happen.
+It’s crazy but yet so fun how when you start to believe.
+Magic does happen.
 You simply have to make yourself available to notice it.
 However, a little help is always welcome to open your eyes to the wonderful things that are part of your life.

 Going through life on autopilot mode